Concordium/concordium.github.io/source/mainnet/net/guides/tokens.rst

     .. dropdown:: Inspect tokens

-        Click the tab for the type of token that you want to inspect.
+        Click the tab for the type of token that you want to inspect (Fungible or Collectibles).
 Then click on the token to see details for that token.

         You can click **Show raw metadata** to see the raw metadata for the token.
 You can also click **Don't show token in wallet** if you don't want the token to appear in your wallet.

     .. dropdown:: Send tokens

         #.
-Click Send |send-bw| in the Accounts overview.
+Click Send |send-bw|.

         #.
 Click the field for what to send.